A Lesson on Getting into School PhotographyAugust 27th, 2021

 If your career direction is taking you back to school, this time as a photographer, Nikki Doo has lots of tips for becoming a successful school photographer.
 Nikki offers key lessons in this video for making the grade in school photography.

 Nikki started in preschool photography in 1989.
-In 2015, she opened her own company called Perfect Portraits, which has become one of the best rated and go-to school photography companies on Hawaii.
+In 2015, she opened her own company called Perfect Portraits, which has become one of the best-rated and go-to school photography companies on Hawaii.
 Through excellence in service, communication, and artistry, Nikki is determined to change the reputation of school pictures.

 School Photography Isn’t for the Timid

 First, make sure the school environment suits your style.
 Photographing school kids and events is high-volume work.
 Becoming a school photographer requires lots of energy, and success depends heavily on being organized.
 At times, you even need to control the chaos to get the best results.
+Also, if you are just starting out with portraits, we suggest reading our complete portrait photography guide as well as our portrait photography tips.

 Nikki recommends starting your first day at school by working for another company.
 This gives you the opportunity to see what it’s like before going out there on your own.
 Do you have the energy to photograph 200 kids a day?
 See if you like the system by seeing the inside of another program.